Nerimity/nevula/README.md

 see: [Benchmarks](#Benchmarks)

 # Benchmarks
-Just to be clear, many types of benchmarks will favour nevula because of it's smaller surface area compared to something like a full markdown parser.
+Just to be clear, many types of benchmarks will favour this markup because of it's smaller surface area compared to something like a full markdown parser.

 <!-- BENCHMARKS START -->
 ## Simple Markup